 Addendum: after reading books such as Hunger by Roxane Gay I understand that binge days are not just a real issue, but completely a bad idea for people with food addictions.
 For them I recommend Bright Line Eating.

 Tim Ferris is a remarkable human being.

-The 4-Hour Body will be super useful to people looking to lose weight.
+The 4-Hour Body will be super useful to people looking to lose weight (caveat: unless you’re food addict).
 And even those who don’t need to shed kilos, you will still learn a lot on nutrition and scientific research.